software-mansion/scarb-nightlies/README.md

 <h1 align="center">Scarb Nightlies</h1>

 This repository stores nightly builds of Scarb.
+They are built on top of Scarb's and Cairo compiler's latest `main` branches.
+Consult release notes for exact commit hashes and more information.
+Each build is identified by calendar day it was produced, and are tagged in the following
+pattern: `nightly-YYYY-MM-DD`, for example: `nightly-2023-08-03`.

 These builds are created automatically, unattended.
 **Use at your own risk.**